 Rules for all Prizes:

-The Prize, sponsored by the Colworth Laboratory of Unilever Research, is awarded annually to an individual who has demonstrated outstanding contribution to translational microbiology.
+The Prize, sponsored by Unilever Safety & Environmental Assurance Centre (SEAC), is awarded annually to an individual who has demonstrated outstanding contribution to translational microbiology.

 Awarded annually to an outstanding microbiologist who is a global leader in his or her field and whose work has had a far-reaching impact beyond the discipline of microbiology.

 Awarded annually to an early career researcher who has achieved an outstanding research record within 12 years of being awarded their PhD.
 Years may be added to this total in respect to substantive reasons, which could include maternity/paternity leave, long-term sickness, or similar reasons.

 Awarded annually to an individual for an outstanding contribution to microbiology education and/or communication in order to stimulate interest and understanding in the subject.
 This may include university teaching or education of the general public, school students or professional groups and is without restriction on the area of microbiology in which the award is made.